jamie-codes/fpl-assistant/README.md

 - `fpl_suggestions_<timestamp>.xlsx`
   Combined Excel file with both datasets.

+Logs are stored in the `logs/` directory:
+- `fpl_assistant.log`

 ---

 ## ⚙️ Configuration
-Inside the script, edit these if needed:
+Inside the script, you can edit:
 ```python
 TEAM_ID = 6378398           # Your FPL Team ID
 FIXTURE_LOOKAHEAD = 5       # Number of upcoming fixtures to consider